The products: We-Vibe 4 Wearable Remote Control Vibrator and Tango Waterproof Discreet Vibrator

 But here’s the thing: if your ladyparts are on the small side, skip this one.
-It turns out that I have a fairly short vagina with an extremely retroverted uterus (which, by the way, makes getting an IUD excruciating), so the We-Vibe 4 can be pretty painful when I use it.
+It turns out that I have a fairly short set of muscles with an extremely retroverted uterus (which, by the way, makes getting an IUD excruciating), so the We-Vibe 4 can be pretty painful when I use it.
 Plus, I mean, the clitoral arm goes way past my clitoris.

 Honestly, though, I don’t think most people will have this problem.
 The We-Vibe 4 probably won’t be perfect for everybody, but I think it’ll be a pretty good fit for most — just give it a pass if you’re really petite down there.
-(Note that having a small frame does not necessarily translate into having a small vagina or a close-set clitoris!
-Vaginas are kind of like penises in that way: you get what you get, height be damned.)
+(Note that having a small frame does not necessarily translate into having short bits or vice-versa!
+Lady-parts are kind of like dicks in that way: you get what you get, height be damned.)

 The We-Vibe 4 in its charging base/case (lid at left) and remote (at right)